smithy-security/docs/docs/reference/components/cdxgen.md

   - pkg:helm/smithy-security-oss-components/producer-cdxgen
 ```

-2. Configure the run parameters of the component in the pipeline run file:
+2. Optionally configure the run parameters of the component in the pipeline run file.
+All parameters are optional:

 ```
 # file: ./my-pipeline/pipelinerun.yaml